sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 terraform apply
 ```

-`terraform apply` can take a few minutes to complete.
-Once complete, output values are written to the console.
+This command can take a few minutes to complete.
+Once complete, Terraform output values are written to the console.

 ## View Outputs